rolandyuwy/tp/docs/UserGuide.md

 ### [Sort food items by priority](https://ay2021s1-cs2103t-f13-4.github.io/tp/UserGuide.html#features) : `sortpriority`

-Sorts the list of food items by priority from high to low, then by expiry date from oldest to newest, then by description.
+Sorts the list of food items by priority from high to low.

 * If two food items have the same priority, they will be ordered by expiry date from oldest to newest.
 * If two food items have the same priority and expiry date, they will be ordered by description.